Admin-7/Mr-Robot-techniques/Free-shell-account-providers.md

 > [[Wiki|Home]] ▸ **Free shell account providers**

-A **shell account** is a user account on a computer that provides [[command line]] access.
+A **shell account** is a user account on a computer that provides [[command line|Command line interface (CLI)]] access.
 Free shell account providers typically offer restricted or limited resources via a command line interface to the public for educational and recreational purposes.
 Some providers are based around a community group or special interest and function more like alternative (old school, nostalgic) social media destinations.

 AnarchoTech NYC provides no such access of any kind.
 Therefore, the following is a list of *unaffiliated* and *unverified* free shell account providers.
 We make no claims and take no responsibility for the security, reliability, or availability of any information presented here.